zama-ai/hpu_fpga/docs/debug.md

 On the quest for the perfect IOp, you normally work on two main fronts: correctness and performance.
 Debugging IOp correctness is usually done using the mockup - a software version of the _HPU_ that gives you access to intermediate results without any _HPU_ hardware.
-It is much slower than the real _HPU_ and even slower than running _tFHE_ for the CPU, but it provides observability at the instruction set level, allowing you to figure out the exact point of discordance between the _HPU_ and you.
+It is much slower than the real _HPU_ and even slower than running _TFHE_ for the CPU, but it provides observability at the instruction set level, allowing you to figure out the exact point of discordance between the _HPU_ and you.
 The mockup also tries to be a faithful predictor of _HPU_ performance, so it can also be used to optimize performance.
 However, the real _HPU_ has other factors that influence performance,